 The middle school education graduate program results in an Illinois Professional Educator License for grades 5-8.
-The program consists of 43 credit hours of professional education coursework.

 Teacher candidates can choose mathematics, English/Language Arts, social science, or science as a content area for licensure.
-Each licensure area chosen requires a minimum of 24 credit hours in that content area.
+Each licensure area chosen requires a minimum of 18 credit hours in that content area.
 Coursework from other institutions or completed for an undergraduate degree will be reviewed to determine if they are equivalent to the content areas required by the state.

-- Have the knowledge and skills to enhance teaching and learning for middle school students, including those specific to their chosen content area. - Demonstrate effective oral and written communication skills. - Exhibit dispositions appropriate to the profession. - Develop interpersonal and collaborative skills to work with all stakeholders in education. - Demonstrate proficiency in the use of current technology relevant to teaching in a middle school classroom.
+- · Have the knowledge and skills to enhance teaching and learning for middle school students, including those specific to their chosen content area. - Demonstrate effective oral and written communication skills. - Exhibit dispositions appropriate to the profession. - · Develop interpersonal and collaborative skills to work with all stakeholders in education. - Demonstrate proficiency in the use of current technology relevant to teaching in a middle school classroom.

-MAT in Mi ddle School
+MAT in Mi iddle School

-Education Courses 43 crs
+Education Courses 32 crs.

+EDR 515 ADOLESCENT READING AND

+WRITING IN THE CONTENT AREA 3

-EDU 503 MIDDLE SCHOOL PHILOSOPHY
+EDU 505 MIDDLE GRADE SCHOOLING

-AND PRACTICES 3

-EDU 504 EARLY ADOLESCENCE

-AND SCHOOLING 3
+AND PHILOSOPHIES 3

-EDU 509 INTRODUCTION TO INSTRUCTION AL
+EDU 508 INTRODUCTION TO TEACHING

-PLANNING AND DELIVERY 3
+AND EDUCATIONAL PSYCHOLOGY ' 3

-EDU 509B FIELD PRACTICUM I

-(MIDDLE SCHOOL) 0

-EDU 510 INTRODUCTION TO TEACHING 2

 EDU 511 TEACHING AND LEARNING

 WITH TECHNOLOGY 2

-EDU 512 METHODS OF TEACHING READING j

-AND WRITING IN THE

-CONTENT AREAS 3
+EDU 513 INTRODUCTION TO PLANNING,

+DELIVERY AND ASSESSMENT 3

+EDU 513B FIELD PRACTICUM (MIDDLE SCHO OL) 0

 EDU 520 THE LEARNING ENVIRONMENT 3

-EDU 520B FIELD PRACTICUM II

-(MIDDLE SCHOOL) 0

-EDU 558 ASSESSING STUDENT LEARNING 3

 EDU 5XX CONTENT AREA METHODS

 (EDU 559, 574, 577, 578) 3

-EDU 5XXB FIELD PRACTICUM III

-(EDU 559B, 574B, 577B, or 578B) 0

 EDU 590 STUDENT TEACHING SEMINAR 1

 EDU 599 TEACHING PERFORMANCE

 ASSESSMENT 0

-EDU 600 PROFESSIONAL EDUCATOR SEMIN IAR C
+EDU 600 PROFESSIONAL EDUCATOR SEMIN AR 0

 EDU 602 MULTICULTURAL EDUCATION 3

-EDU 650 ADVANCED EDUCATIONAL

-PSYCHOLOGY 3

 EDU 692 STUDENT TEACHING

 (MIDDLE SCHOOL) 5

-EDR 510 ADOLESCENT LITERATURE 3

-SPE 505 INSTRUCTION OF DIVERSE
+SPE 505 INSTRUCTION OF DIVERSE LEARN ERS 3

-LEARNERS PLUS ANY DEFICIENCIE S 3
+PLUS ANY DEFICIENCIES